isomerpages/mlaw-marketingshopfront/calendar/events/_posts/2021-06-22-china-singapore-icdrc-2021.md

 To view the conference website in English, please click [here](https://mlaw-ccpit-staging.netlify.app/).

-To view the conference in Chinese, please click [here](https://mlaw-ccpit-cn-staging.netlify.app/).
+To view the conference website in Chinese, please click [here](https://mlaw-ccpit-cn-staging.netlify.app/).